-As common as they are, muscle cramps are something of a medical mystery -- they can affect anyone at any time, and it can be difficult to pinpoint exactly why they develop.
+As common as they are, muscle cramps are something of a medical mystery — they can affect anyone at any time, and it can be difficult to pinpoint exactly why they develop.
 Although any muscle within your control can cramp, leg muscles, including calves, hamstrings and quadriceps, are especially prone to these tight and often painful involuntary contractions.
-Eating bananas won't help you release leg cramps, but it may help you prevent them in the first place.
+Eating bananas for cramps won't immediately cure them, but it may help you prevent them in the first place.

 Bananas don't cure cramps, but can help prevent them.

 Bananas for Cramps